 Baby-Specific Cleaning Supplies

-The same goes for those “baby-safe” cleaning products.
-Non-toxic household cleaners work perfectly for wiping down toys, high chairs, and other baby gear.
-No need to double your cleaning arsenal.
+This also applies to those “baby-safe” cleaning products.
+Non-toxic household cleaners work just as well when wiping baby toys, high chairs, and other baby equipment.
+There’s no need to double your cleaning forces.

 Designer Baby Clothes: Cute, but Cash-Draining

-Sure, that mini designer onesie is precious, but here’s the thing: babies grow faster than you can say “size up.”
-That $50 outfit will last for what, two weeks?
-Not to mention, spit-up and diaper disasters show zero mercy, whether the tag says Gucci or Target.
-Save the splurge for when they won’t outgrow it overnight.
+Yes, that cute little designer onesie is, well, cute, but here’s the thing: babies grow faster than you can say “size up.”
+A $50 outfit lasts how long?
+Two weeks?
+Plus, spit-up and diaper disasters spare no one, whether their tags say Gucci or Target.
+Save the splurge for when it won’t be outgrown overnight.

 Fancy Baby Monitors

-Those monitors with video feeds, heart rate tracking, and motion sensors might sound reassuring, but they can ramp up your worry levels unnecessarily.
-A basic audio or video monitor does the trick without turning you into a helicopter parent.
+While they might seem reassuring, monitors that have live videos, heart rate tracking, and motion sensors may provoke elevated anxiety in parents.
+A basic audio or video monitor would do just fine without turning you into a helicopter parent.

 Baby Laundry Detergent